Frequently Asked Questions

 If I become a patient at your clinic, can I still see my gynecologist?

 Yes.
-All of our physicians provide women's health care, including annual exams, contraceptive counseling, IUD placement and pregnancy care.
+All of our providers provide women's health care, including annual exams, contraceptive counseling, IUD placement/removal and pregnancy care.
 However, we understand that many women value the long-term relationships they have with their gynecologists and may wish to continue their care there.
 You or your insurance will be billed separately by your gynecologist.

 Swedish Family Medicine - Ballard1801 NW Market Street, Suite 403